nityeshaga/learntrisIm/README.md

   * Or, thought of a new feature to add to the game?
 Tell everyone about it by opening an issue.
 Better yet, write the code to add it!
 * Or, help in any other way I might have missed.

 All contributions are greatly appreciated.
-Please contact [me](https://github.com/nityeshaga) for any queries or information about the code or the project.
+Please contact [me](https://github.com/nityeshaga) for any queries or more information about the code or the project.
 Thank you!!